sumitkp11/sumitkp11/README.md

-- 👋 Hi, I’m @sumitkp11 or you can call me SuKu
+- 👋 Hi, I’m Sumit or you can call me SuKu
 - 👀 I’m interested in Java and Web Development
 - 🌱 I’m currently learning Core Java, JavaFX, JavaScript and NoSQL.
 - 📫 You can reach me on my e-mail: sumitk11@hotmail.com and please do mention in the email that you have got my contact from GitHub.